Top 8 ways to avoid burnout

 It’s almost as important to be able to spot when you’re feeling burnt out as it is to know how to avoid it in the first place.
 Tell-tale signs often include feelings of anxiety, no motivation to do anything (even things you usually like!), and feeling more tired and less energetic than usual.
 It can affect your productivity and libido too.

 Burnout can be hard to avoid, but it’s important to remain mindful of things both inside and outside of your control.
 We’ve pulled together our top 8 ways to avoid burnout, with different mindful tips and ideas to help you get you back to feeling yourself.

-1. Manage your work life balance.
+1. Manage your work-life balance.

 This can be a tough one.
-It can be easy to slip into a negative cycle of not taking your lunch breaks and finishing late, but when this becomes the norm it’s time to have a think about how you can better manage your work life balance to improve your wellbeing.
+It can be easy to slip into a negative cycle of not taking your lunch and finishing late, but when this becomes the norm it’s time to have a think about how you can better manage your work-life balance to improve your wellbeing.
 The less time you have in the evenings and at weekends, the less time you have to refresh and re-charge, to be fully present when you really want to be.
-It can have serious knock-on effects, and can lead to important aspects of your life such as physical exercise and eating healthy to drop down the pecking order.
+It can have serious knock-on effects, and can lead to important aspects of your life such as physical exercise and eating healthily to drop down the pecking order.

 2. Switch off email outside of office hours.

 It’s important to set boundaries for when you are and aren’t contactable.
 It can feel like you’re going that extra mile by being ‘always on’, but the reality is even the unconscious feeling that an email or message may come in from work can negatively impact your minds ability to switch off.
 Delete the work email app from your phone, and don’t be tempted to check it until you’re next working and re-invest that time into yourself.
 Bliss.
 If you’re not going to get promoted without being accessible at all times, is it really somewhere you see yourself long term?